photoprism/photoprism-docs/docs/user-guide/library/originals.md

 !!! tldr ""
     Manually entered information such as labels, people, titles or descriptions will not be modified when indexing, even if you perform a "complete rescan".

+#### Cleanup ####
+Admins have the option to select the "Cleanup".
+When files are indexed with this option, PhotoPrism deletes orphaned index entries, sidecar files, and thumbnails after the indexing process.

 #### Automatic Indexing ####

 Indexing is triggered automatically when files are [synced with the *originals* folder via WebDAV](../sync/webdav.md).